-Ensure the responsible person -
+Ensure the responsible person

-Arrives at school by 3.15 pm for children being released from class.
-Or at the agreed collection time if attending an extra-curricular club or after school club.
+- arrives at school by 3:15p.m. for children being released from class.
+Or at the agreed collection time if attending an extra-curricular club or after school club. - contacts school reception as soon as possible to notify of any expected lateness.
+If we are notified by 3p.m. of a late responsible person arrival we will ensure child has instruction to remain in class.
+Notification after this time is subject to risk of message not being delivered. - Comes into the school premises and waits at an location agreed with child sustaining that routine and building confidence for the child - For year 3 or 4 children without older siblings at Chesswood are met inside the school premises.

-- Contacts school reception as soon as possible to notify of any expected lateness.
-If we are notified by 3 pm of a late responsible person arrival, we will ensure child has instruction to remain in class.
-Notification after this time is subject to risk of message not being delivered. - Comes into the school premises and waits at a location agreed with the child, sustaining that routine and building confidence for the child - For year 3 or 4 children without older siblings at Chesswood are met inside the school premises. - Year 3 met on the west playground outside their classroom. - Year 4 children are brought to the front playground to meet their responsible adult. - For Year 5 and 6 children they typically either leave the premises to travel home independently or meet a responsible person nearby beyond the school gates.
+For Year 5 and 6 children they typically either leave the premises to travel home independently or meet a responsible person nearby beyond the school gates.